Upper School Course of Study

 6 periods (Juniors, AP by permission of instructor)

 This course is an in-depth survey of American history that combines a study of political, economic, intellectual, and social history with training in the techniques of historical analysis.
 A textbook will supply a basic framework, but most of the reading will be drawn from primary sources and the work of historians.
-The aim of this course is to broaden the students?understanding of the nature of history, with particular attention to those groups whose lives and concerns are often omitted from traditional history courses.
-Discussion is an essential element of the course, and students will be expected to deliver seminar reports in addition to weekly essays; writing assignments will develop the student's ability to select evidence, to analyze sources, and to organize ideas.
+The aim of this course is to broaden the students’ understanding of the nature of history, with particular attention to those groups whose lives and concerns are often omitted from traditional history courses.
+Discussion is an essential element of the course, and students will be expected to deliver seminar reports in addition to weekly essays; writing assignments will develop the student’s ability to select evidence, analyze sources, and organize ideas.
 Students who successfully complete additional requirements will be prepared to take the Advanced Placement examination in American History.
 This course requires intensive writing.

 4 periods (Elective, Juniors and Seniors)